klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 The symbol Ψ (Psi) itself represents this bridge.
 In quantum mechanics, the wave function describes reality not as fixed states but as flowing probabilities, continuous waves of potential that collapse into specific outcomes only when observed.
 This is how nature processes information—not through binary switches but through resonance, interference patterns, and harmonic relationships.

-When the old indigenous man played his berimbau and sang "py... py... py... hei," he was demonstrating something profound about how information travels through natural systems.
+When the old indigenous man played his musical bow and sang "py... py... py... hei," he was demonstrating something profound about how information travels through natural systems.
 The music didn't just exist in the air—it seemed to permeate the entire environment, creating vibrations that somehow coincided with the arrival of rain.
 Whether this was causation or correlation doesn't matter; what matters is that he understood how to work with natural frequencies rather than against them.

 This is what we've lost in our digital revolution: the understanding that information is not just data to be processed but waves to be harmonized with, frequencies to be resonated rather than brute-force computed.
 We've created systems that work by overwhelming problems with computational power instead of learning to dance with the natural patterns that already exist.